Smog Check FAQs — Glendale, CA

 How long does a smog check take?

-Most smog checks at Brand Smog Check Center are completed in approximately 8 to 15 minutes, making it one of the fastest smog test experiences in Glendale.
-Our certified technicians use state-of-the-art equipment to efficiently test your vehicle and transmit results directly to the DMV.
-There is no need to schedule an appointment in advance, walk-ins are welcome six days a week, Monday through Saturday.
-Whether you need a smog check for your DMV registration renewal, a change of ownership, or an out-of-state vehicle transfer, we are here to help.
-Save $25 on your next smog check before you come in and get your inspection done today.
+Most smog checks at Brand Smog Check Center are completed in approximately 8 to 15 minutes — one of the fastest smog test experiences in Glendale.
+Our certified technicians use state-of-the-art equipment to test your vehicle efficiently and transmit results directly to the DMV.
+No appointment needed; walk-ins are welcome six days a week, Monday through Saturday.
+Whether you need a smog check for DMV registration renewal, change of ownership, or out-of-state vehicle transfer, we are here to help.